100 Notable alumni of

 -

-Jacob Abbott was an American writer of children's books.
+Jacob Abbott was an American writer of children's books and historical biographies.

 -